 The ADA Coordinator will respect the privacy of the information you report and will share it only as necessary with those who “need to know” in order to assist in the assessment, investigation, and/or resolution of the report.

-ADA Coordinator: Debbie Richards, Executive Director, Policy & Compliance
+Interim ADA Coordinator: Dr. Steven Smith, Interim Executive Director, Policy & Compliance

 Online Report Form

 While reports submitted online will receive prompt attention during regular business hours, this mechanism should not be used for emergencies.
 For emergency services, call 9-1-1 or go to the Campus Police and Security Office located in Room 1122 on the main campus in Parkersburg.
 Report Harassment or Discrimination.

 WVU at Parkersburg will accept anonymous reports; however, the institution may be limited in its ability to address the circumstances reported.

 All employees (faculty and staff) of WVU at Parkersburg are designated as Mandatory Reporters.
 Therefore, if any member of the campus community reports information to an employee about an incident of discrimination or harassment, the employee will be required to promptly report the information to the ADA Coordinator.
 (See Policy B-62, Mandatory Reporters.)